bitmovin/demos/README.md

 - `executable`: `true` or `false`
   Specifies if the files should be rendered in native html and contain code that will be replaced during compilation
 - `indexfile`: e.g. `index.html`
-  Sets the root file which is used to be rendered as the content of the demo
+  Sets the root file which is rendered as the content of the demo

 #### `code` (list, optional)